 What We Do

-• Canvassing & Outreach: Direct contact at the doors, phones, and by text — the most effective way to reach low-propensity voters.
-In fact, our Wichita test showed a 197% increase in turnout for voters contacted by these combined efforts in municipal elections.
+• Canvassing & Outreach: Direct contact is the most effective way to reach low-propensity voters.
+In fact, In 2021 our Wichita test showed a 197% increase in turnout.

 John Lewis